 5. Term and Termination

 Effect of Termination.
-Upon termination of the Services Agreement for any reason, Business Associate shall destroy all Protected Health Information not necessary for Business Associate to continue its proper management and administration or to carry out its legal responsibilities.
-This provision shall apply to Protected Health Information that is in the possession of subcontractors or agents of Business Associate as well as Business Associate itself.
-When such information is destroyed, Business Associate shall retain no copies of the Protected Health Information.
-In the event that Business Associate determines that destroying the Protected Health Information is infeasible, Business Associate shall provide Covered Entity notification of the conditions that make return or destruction infeasible.
-Business Associate shall extend the protections of this Agreement to such Protected Health Information and limit further uses and disclosures of such Protected Health Information to those purposes that make the destruction infeasible, for so long as Business Associate maintains such Protected Health Information.
-Covered Entity shall bear the reasonable cost of storage of such Protected Health Information for as long as storage by Business Associate is required in the event that the parties determine that destruction and/or return is infeasible.
+Upon termination of the Services Agreement for any reason, Business Associate shall return or destroy all Protected Health Information not necessary for Business Associate to continue its proper management and administration or to carry out its legal responsibilities.
+In the event that Business Associate determines that returning or destroying the Protected Health Information is infeasible, Business Associate shall provide Company notification of the conditions that make return or destruction infeasible.
+Business Associate shall extend the protections of this Addendum to such Protected Health Information and limit further uses and disclosures of such Protected Health Information to those purposes that make the return or destruction infeasible, for so long as Business Associate maintains such Protected Health Information.

 Amendment.
-Each party agrees to take such action as is reasonably necessary to amend this Agreement from time to time as is necessary for Covered Entity to comply with the requirements of HIPAA Regulations as they may be amended from time to time.; provided, however, that if such an amendment would materially increase the cost of Business Associate providing service under the Agreement, Business Associate shall have the option to terminate the Agreement on thirty (30) days advance notice.
+Each party agrees to take such action as is reasonably necessary to amend this Addendum from time to time as is necessary for Company to comply with the requirements of HIPAA as they may be amended from time to time; provided, however, that if such an amendment would materially increase the cost of Business Associate providing service under this Addendum, Business Associate shall have the option to terminate this Addendum on thirty (30) days advance notice.

 Interpretation.
-Any ambiguity in the Agreement shall be resolved to permit either the Business Associate or the Covered Entity to comply with HIPAA Regulations.
+Any ambiguity in this Addendum shall be resolved to permit either Business Associate or Company to comply with HIPAA.

-The terms of this Agreement are hereby incorporated into the Services Agreement.
-In the event of a conflict between the terms of this Agreement and the terms of the Services Agreement, the terms of this Agreement shall prevail.
+The terms of this Addendum are hereby incorporated into the Services Agreement.
+In the event of a conflict between the terms of this Addendum and the terms of the Services Agreement, the terms of this Addendum shall prevail.

 This Agreement shall be governed by, and construed in accordance with, the laws of the State of California, exclusive of conflict of law rules.

-The Services Agreement together with this Agreement constitutes the entire agreement between the parties with respect to the subject matter contained herein, and this Agreement supersedes and replaces any former business associate agreement or addendum entered into by the parties.
+The Services Agreement together with this Addendum constitutes the entire agreement between the parties with respect to the subject matter contained herein, and this Addendum supersedes and replaces any former business associate agreement or addendum entered into by the parties.

-No amendment or modification to the Agreement or waiver of any provision hereof shall be effective except in a writing duly signed by both parties.
+No amendment or modification to this Addendum or waiver of any provision hereof shall be effective except in a writing duly signed by both parties.